social-protocols/quality-news/README.md

      rankingScore = pow(upvotes, 0.8) / pow(ageHours + 2, 1.8)

 The ranking on the front page is created by evaluating the formula for each story and arranging the stories according to their `rankingScore`.
 Note that this formula does not take the rank or timing of individual upvotes into account.
 So a story that receives 100 upvotes at rank 1 is valued the same as one that receives 100 upvotes at rank 30, even though a story on rank 1 is seen by more users than a story on rank 30.
-And upvotes received during peak hours are treated the same as upvotes received in the middle of the night.
+And upvotes received during peak hours are treated the same as upvotes received during period of low traffic.
 This makes upvotes an unreliable measure of the community interest in a story.

 To solve this problem, the new `upvoteRate` metric should be adjusted for rank and timing, effectively giving upvotes received at high ranks and peak times less weight, eliminating the positive feedback loop.